RayBB/drone-ui-alerts/README.md

 # drone-ui-alerts
-Add updating favicon and desktop notifications to [drone.io ui](https://github.com/drone/drone-ui).
+This script adds updating favicon and desktop notifications to [drone.io ui](https://github.com/drone/drone-ui).

 ## What does this do